finos/FDC3/docs/api/DesktopAgent.md

 ```ts
 getSystemChannels() : Promise<Array<Channel>>;
 ```
 Retrieves a list of the System channels available for the app to join.
+This should include the 'global' channel.

 #### Example